laholmes/pycats/README.md

 ```

 ### cat_lump(x, n, other_level='Other')
 port of forcats fct_lump - Lump together least/most common factor levels in a categorical variable into "other" (or any custom name)

+Positive n preserves the most common n values.
+Negative n preserves the least
+common -n values
 #### arguments
 x - category object to lump
-n - threshold number of occurrences below which to lump into other level. i.e. for n = 2, levels occurring <= 2 in x will be lumped together into 'other' level
+n - threshold number of occurrences below which to lump into other level. i.e. for n = 2, levels occurring <= 2 in x will be lumped together into 'other' level.
+If n > 0, the most common n levels are preserved.
+If n < 0, the least common n levels are preserved
 other_level - name for the 'other' level which factor levels are converted to

 #### returns